-Deployment and Maintenance / Upload Self-Monitor Data
+Deployment and Maintenance / Upload Self-Observation Data

 1. Preface

-You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Func Task Record to disable "Local Func Task Record" and reduce MySQL storage pressure.
+You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Func Task Record to disable the "Local Func Task Record" and reduce MySQL storage pressure.

-If you need to completely record the system Metrics and Task Record Logs generated in DataFlux Func, you can upload the data to the data platform through system settings.
+If you need to completely record the system metrics and task record logs generated in DataFlux Func, you can upload the data to the data platform through system settings.

-2. Enable "Self-Monitor Data Upload"
+2. Enable "Self-Observation Data Upload"

 | Text Only | |